emilianscheel/all-in-agi.com/script/action.md

 - we do photos with our iphone cameras during the event
 - we make the look good with pixelmator on mac
 - we send them two days after the event

+## finish

+- buy 3 [ikea lomviken, 7 €](https://www.ikea.com/de/de/p/lomviken-rahmen-schwarz-90314303/) frames for the winner poster
+- print designs in a4
+- 3d print a sculpture matching the hackathons theme
+- everyone presents their tools within 2 minutes at the front stage
+- 3 people/ teams get chosen the winners by the audience
+- hand over the poster + sculpture to the winners + applause